 - 50 g pata (butter)

-- 1 tbsp puehu parāoa (flour)
+- 1 tablespoon puehu parāoa (flour)

 - ⅔ C (135 g) huka hāura (brown sugar, tightly packed).
 You can also dark muscovado sugar.